Samy0412/CupOSugah-API/README.md

 ## Seeding

-Run a the development server with `npm start`.
+Run the development server with `npm start`.

 Both of these achieve the same result.